dmbarbour/glas/docs/GlasObject.md

 *Aside:* The H0 Stem header (0x58 - 0101 1000) doesn't encode any stem bits, and is followed by a child node.
 This represents the no-op for Glas Object.

+### Lists

+Lists are a simple data structure formed from a right-spine of pairs terminating in unit (leaf).

+                 /\     type List = (Value * List) | ()
+                a /\
+                 b /\   a list of 5 elements
+                  c /\      a:b:c:d:e:[]
+                   d /\     [a,b,c,d,e]
+                    e  ()

+In Glas systems, lists are used for almost any sequential data structure - arrays, tuples, stacks, queues, deques, binaries, etc..
+Sparse lists, where elements are optional, are also useful in some contexts.
+However, direct representation of lists is awkward and inefficient for most use-cases.
+Thus, Glas systems will often use specialized representations under-the-hood, such as arrays or[finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).

+Glas Object provides a few specialized nodes to support serialization of indexed lists (or any sufficiently list-like structure).
+Binary data is explicitly supported because it's the most common data type for interfacing between Glas systems and other systems.

+* *array* - header (0x0A) followed by length (varnat + 1) then by that many value offsets.
+The varnat encoding of the offsets is denormalized so they're all the same width.
+All offsets are relative to just after the last one.
+Represents a list of values.
+* *short array* - header (0xA0-0xAF) encodes length of 1 to 16 items, otherwise as array.
+* *binary* - header (0x0B) followed by length (varnat + 1) then by that many bytes.
+Represents a list containing the binary data.
+Each byte corresponds to an 8-bit bitstring, msb to lsb.
+* *short binary* - header (0xB0-0xBF) encodes length of 1 to 16 items, otherwise as binary.
+* *concat* - header (0x0C) followed by offset to list-like value, then immediately by the remainder value.
+A list-like value has a right spine that terminates in a leaf node.
+Logically equivalent to replacing that leaf with the remainder value.

+        concat (A,AS) B = (A,concat AS B)
+        concat () B = B

+Indexing of concat nodes will additionally rely on inserting some *list take* nodes (from *Accessors*) to cache size information.

 ### References

 Glas Object supports internal references within a glob file, and external references between glob files.